HimoMaster/ServiceX_frontend1/CONTRIBUTING.md

 # Other contributions

-If you're fixing a bug or adding
+If you're fixing a bug or adding a new feature, please:
+- Use verbs i